getify/foi-lang/README.md

 }
 ```

-Moreover, the `def`-block is allowed anywhere in its enclosing scope, so it's more flexible than a `def`.
+Moreover, the definitions-block is allowed anywhere in its enclosing scope, so it's more flexible than a non-block `def` declaration.

 ### Boolean Logic